TomKopp/utils/README.md

 N milliseconds.
 If `immediate` is passed, trigger the function on the leading edge, instead of the trailing.

+## FetchHelper

+Extracts the content from the body of a Response object either\
+as json (if Content-Type=application/json),\
+as text (if Content-Type=text/*),\
+or as a Blob if all else fails.

+## JsonParse

+Wrapper around Json.parse() to catch any errors and return a Promise.\
+The synchronous version returns an Object with data and error properties.\
+If the parsing failed the error is set.
+Otherwise it is undefined.

 ## MapValueRange

 Maps a value in an input range to an output range.